mrvgbrow/BrowGames/text/instructions.md

 <li>Player Speed - The speed of the player when Gravity is set to 0, in pixels per second.</li>
 <li>Player Acceleration - The acceleration of the player when thrusters are active, in pixels per second squared.
 This value only applies when gravity is set greater than zero.
 If this value is lower than the acceleration due to gravity, the player won't be able to move.</li>
 <li>Player [1-2] Steps Anticipate - When the computer player is determining when to move, it will look this many steps ahead before doing so.</li>
+<li>AI Forward Only - When set to On, the computer player will only move forward or remain still, never move backwards.</li>
 <li>Player Collision Reset - When set to On, the player will return to their starting position when they hit an asteroid.
 When it's off, asteroid collisions will result in an impulse that reverses the player speed.</li>
 <li>Player Animate - When set to On, the player sprite will be animated with thrusters and sometimes an invincibility sequence.</li>
 <li>Player Anim Pace - When the player sprite is animated, this is the number of game frames between frames of animation.</li>